-- Reference Number: HEY-731/2016
+- Reference Number: HEY-731/2020

 - Departments: Neurosurgery

-Use the headphones button (bottom left) and then select the globe to change the language of the page.
+You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
-Please refer to the Browsealoud Supported Voices and Languages resource.
+Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about nasal pack removal.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Dressings may have been placed into each side of your nose to prevent bleeding, either after a severe nose bleed or surgery.
 These dressings are called ‘packs’ and may block your nose so that you have to breathe through your mouth.
 There are dissolvable and non-dissolvable packs.
 Packs that are dissolvable can be left in your nose and will dissolve over several days.
 Non-absorbable packs will need to be removed before you are discharged from hospital.